How to Get a PMP Certification: An Overview

 There are several routes you can take to prepare for the PMP exam.
 A survey by PM Exam Lessons Learned found that successful exam takers dedicated two to six months for practice.
 The PMI reports that the average successful PMP candidate spends at least 35 hours preparing for the exam.

 Online courses: There are many exam prep courses to help you get your certification.
-The PMI and other private institutions offer prep courses, as do many colleges, online or otherwise.
-The Project Management Professional Certificate from the University of California, Irvine on Coursera will prepare you for the PMP exam and fulfill the educational requirement of 35 hours of instruction.
+The PMI and other private institutions offer prep courses, as do many community colleges across the country, online or otherwise.
+The Project Management Professional Certificate from the University of California, Irvine on Coursera will prepare you for the PMP exam and fulfil the educational requirement of 35 hours of instruction.
 The Google Project Management: Professional Certificate will also fulfill the educational requirement.

-Courses can cost several hundred or even in excess of a thousand pounds to complete, but they can be a worthwhile investment if you're looking for a structured way to make sure you’re fully prepared for the test.
-If you think earning the PMP certification is beneficial to your employer as well, it can be worth approaching your manager to see if they’re willing to cover exam or exam prep costs.

-If you’re just getting your feet wet with project management, an introduction to project management course offered on Coursera can give you an idea of what it’s like to manage projects.

 professional certificate